Consistency rules

 enum myEnum {}

-enum MY_ENUM {}function-name
+enum MY_ENUM {}file-name

 Detects function declarations that do not follow camel or snake naming convention.